facebook

 Launch and Origins

-Hyperledger was established in 2015 under the Linux Foundation with strong backing from major corporations, including IBM, Intel, Accenture, SAP, JPMorgan, and others.
+The project was established in 2015 under the Linux Foundation with strong backing from major corporations, including IBM, Intel, Accenture, SAP, JPMorgan, and others.
 Its consortium-based model ensures that no single company controls the project.
 Instead, it thrives on community collaboration, much like the Linux operating system itself.

-• Hyperledger Indy: Specialized in decentralized identity solutions
+• Indy: Specialized in decentralized identity solutions

-• Hyperledger Besu: An Ethereum-compatible enterprise blockchain client
+• Besu: An Ethereum-compatible enterprise blockchain client

 Core Objective